OpenRoberta/docker/README.md

 # (re-)create the base image (done from time to time)

-The docker "base" image is used as basis for the images, that run a version of the openrobrta lab.
-The version number of thee base image is used in the `decl.sh` of each server.
+The docker "base" image is used as basis for the images, that run a version of the openroberta lab.
+The version number of the base image is used in the `decl.sh` of each server.
 It contains all software needed by the lab to create binaries for all the robots, i.e.

-- the crosscompiler binaries itself.
+- the cross-compiler binaries itself.
 They are installed by calling `apt`, `wget`, ... .
-- header, libraries, scripts, ..., to be used together with the cross compiler.
+- header, libraries, scripts, ..., to be used together with the cross-compiler.

 This image is build in two steps.
-Because the crosscompiler binaries dont't change often, an image `openroberta/ccbin-${ARCH}` is build first.
+Because the cross-compiler binaries don't change often, an image `openroberta/ccbin-${ARCH}` is build first.
 From this image the `openroberta/base-${ARCH}` image is derived.
 This occurs more often.
 Both images have an independent version numbering.

-1. The image with crosscompiler binaries is very seldom build, because the crosscompiler binaries are stable.
+1. The image with cross-compiler binaries is very seldom build, because the cross-compiler binaries are stable.
 It is available at dockerhub.
    Name: `openroberta/ccbin-x64:<number>>`.
 The current version (19.4.2023) is _2_.
 The image is created using the shell command `RUN gen_ccbin <arch> <ccbin-version>`.
 The last build was `RUN gen_ccbin x64 2`.

-2. The image with crosscompiler resources is more often build, because our add-ons, e.g. header files, libs, ... change more frequently.
+2. The image with cross-compiler resources is more often build, because our add-ons, e.g. header files, libs, ... change more frequently.
 The image is available at dockerhub.
 Name: `openroberta/base-x64:<number>>`.
 The current version (19.4.2023) is _35_.
 To create it, you need a clone of our GitHub repository `ora-cc-rsc`, whose path is set in the command below (`CC_RESOURCES`).
 It contains the resources to be copied into the Docker image. \_Make sure, that the repository `ora-cc-rsc` is clean.
 Uncommitted data will be lost.
 The Docker image is created using the shell